learnbyexample/learn_gnuawk/README.md

     * https://learnbyexample.gumroad.com/l/gnu_awk
     * https://leanpub.com/gnu_awk
 * You can also get the book as part of these bundles:
-    * **All books bundle** bundle from https://learnbyexample.gumroad.com/l/all-books
+    * **All books bundle** bundle from https://leanpub.com/b/learnbyexample-all-books or https://learnbyexample.gumroad.com/l/all-books
-        * Includes all my programming books
-    * **Magical one-liners** bundle from https://learnbyexample.gumroad.com/l/oneliners or https://leanpub.com/b/oneliners
+    * **Magical one-liners** bundle from https://leanpub.com/b/oneliners or https://learnbyexample.gumroad.com/l/oneliners
-    * **Awesome Regex** bundle from https://learnbyexample.gumroad.com/l/regex or https://leanpub.com/b/regex
+    * **Awesome Regex** bundle from https://leanpub.com/b/regex or https://learnbyexample.gumroad.com/l/regex
 * See https://learnbyexample.github.io/books/ for a list of other books

 For a preview of the book, see [sample chapters](./sample_chapters/gnu_awk_sample.pdf).

 The book can also be [viewed as a single markdown file in this repo](./gnu_awk.md).
-See my blogpost on [generating pdfs from markdown using pandoc](https://learnbyexample.github.io/customizing-pandoc/) if you are interested in the ebook creation process.
+See my blogpost on [generating pdf/epub from markdown using pandoc](https://learnbyexample.github.io/customizing-pandoc/) if you are interested in the ebook creation process.

 For the web version of the book, visit https://learnbyexample.github.io/learn_gnuawk/